speedment/speedment-doc/pages/aggregations.md

 how to set the key value in our result object.
 The third line is similar, but instead of a key it defines an average value to be computed from the salaries of `Person` instances.

-An `Aggregator` can produce a collector that can be used in any standard Java stream.
+An `Aggregator` can produce a collector that can be used in any standard Java`Stream`.
-Thus, having a `Stream<Person> persons` we can compute the aggregation of average salaries as follows.
+Thus, `Stream<Person> persons` allows computation of the average salaries as follows:

 ``` java
     Aggregation<AgeSalary> aggregation = persons().collect(aggregator.createCollector());